-If you'd like to read more out about macOS High Sierra, which is due to arrive on Macs on 25 September 2017, you could read our macOS High Sierra review and check what the latest version of MacOS is.
+We have a run down of some of the best new features in macOS High Sierra, which arrived on Macs on 25 September 2017, you can read our macOS High Sierra review and check what the latest version of MacOS is.
 We also compare macOS and Windows here.

 This feature will help you discover some amazing tips and tricks that will help you get the most out of your Mac.
 We also have some Power User Tips for MacOS here.

 Hat tip to Keir Thomas who has provided many of these tips over the years.

 With Safari 11 (which you can get if you are running macOS Sierra or High Sierra) can disable autoplay video, so you will never again have to hear voices while you are browsing the web.

 Next time you are on a site that is autoplaying a video click on Safari > Settings for This Website, or right-click the URL box and select Settings for This Website.

 Once the Settings for This Website option is selected you will see a pop up window with the option Auto-Play, hover on the words besides that to see three choices:

 - Allow All Auto-Play